AKSW/docs.ontowiki.net/ontowiki/PHPCodeSniffer.md

 **Note:** If there are less than six files to check, you get the detail view automatically and not the summary view.

 <a id="ideintegration"></a>
-## IDE Integration ##
+## IDE Integration
-If you want a easier way to correct your coding standard violations, you can integrat the Code Sniffer Check in your IDE.
+If you want a easier way to correct your coding standard violations, you can integrate the Code Sniffer Check in your IDE.

 * For VIM
 You find a solution on this [Site](http://joncairns.com/2012/03/vim-with-php-code-sniffer-mess-detector-and-code-coverage/) or on this [Site](http://www.koch.ro/blog/index.php?/archives/62-Integrate-PHP-CodeSniffer-in-VIM.html).

-But instead of the plain PHP CodeSniffer command, you can use the Makefile command from the ontowiki main directory, so the code standard and other thinks are automatically itegrated in this command.
-`make cs-check-commit-emacs`
-If you have a better solution, feel free to write it here or if you need a other Makefile command open a new issue and assign it to me (larseidam)
+If you have a better solution, feel free to write it here or if you need another Makefile command open a new issue and assign it to me (larseidam)

 * For Komodo Edit
 Make a new command in your Toolbox and give it a name.
-After that, add
-`make cs-check-commit-emacs`
-to the command field and to the 'Start in' field write the full path to or ontowiki project.
+After that, add the makefile command to the command field and to the 'Start in' field write the full path to or ontowiki project.
 Now make a hook at the 'Parse with output' Field an write this